A Simple Guide to Book Genres

 Autobiographies / Memoir

 Autobiographies and memoirs recount the author’s personal experiences, offering insights into their life, achievements, struggles, and growth.
-Popular examples of autobiographies / memoirs include I Know Why the Caged Bird Sings by Maya Angelou and Becoming by Michelle Obama.
+I enjoyed I Know Why the Caged Bird Sings by Maya Angelou and The Diary of a Young Girl by Anne Frank.

 Biographies